 AG: And get pulled over out on a lonely road by a redneck cop?
 No way.
 That happened once.
 The bastard took me out of the van—around behind it—and said if I came through his town again, he’d kill me.

 BK: He what?

 AG: Just a prick trying to protect his little community from drugs.
 And he saw my long hair.
 The van wasn’t the problem.
 It looked clean on the outside.
-Inside, there was a mattress on the floor.
 The rig gave people room to move about, change places, come up and sit next to me driving.
 Hold hitchhikers.
 Pass a jug of wine.
 Play the guitar or the harp.
 Sing.
 It was totally a gas.

 BK: Besides this policeman with an anti-hippie attitude, what trip stands out in your mind?

 AG: A lot, really.
 But there was one that took me by surprise.
 Four college women.
 They wanted me to come on into one of their homes before we started.
 I went in and they were all decked out in chic clothing—and looked totally-ass straight.
 I took it in stride as they offered me a drink.
 So we drank and got giggly.
 That’s when they pulled out 5 tickets to a Riche Havens concert.